nauam/Courses/docs/developer/11-ui-plugins.md

 ## Java Plugin Type

 ::: tip
-Refer to [Java Development](/developer/01-plugin-development.md#java-plugin-development) for information about developing a Java plugin for QW Control.
+Refer to [Java Development](/developer/01-plugin-development.md#java-plugin-development) for information about developing a Java plugin for Rundeck.
 :::

-The plugin interface is [UIPlugin]({{{javaDocBase}}}/com/dtolabs/qwcontrol/plugins/qwcontrol/UIPlugin.html).
+The plugin interface is [UIPlugin]({{{javaDocBase}}}/com/dtolabs/rundeck/plugins/rundeck/UIPlugin.html).

 ```java